IluminaryNetwork/Feedback/.github/ISSUE_TEMPLATE/bug.md

 ---

-## 🐞 Clear and concise description of what the bug is:
+## 🐞 Clear and concise description of the bug:

 ## ✅ Expected Behavior: